-More and more students are becoming aware of the great value available from a community college education, whether they're planning to train for a skilled spot in the workforce or build up some credits for a future transfer to one of the top universities in Idaho.
+More and more students are becoming aware of the great value available from a community college education, whether they're planning to train for a skilled spot in the workforce or build up credits for a future transfer to one of the top universities in Idaho.
 The best Idaho community colleges offer both options, provide flexibility measures for non-traditional learners and work to help their students succeed.

-We pulled together a mountain of data from the National Center for Education Statistics (NCES) and ranked Idaho's two-year schools according to a list of metrics that includes affordability, ease of access and other important features.
+We pulled together data from the National Center for Education Statistics (NCES) and ranked Idaho's two-year schools according to a list of metrics that includes affordability, ease of access and other important features.
 Read on for our list of the best community colleges in Idaho and learn how they can help you take the next step forward in your career or academic life.

 North Idaho College (Coeur d'Alene)

-With approximately 50,000 permanent residents. the city of Coeur d'Alene is the population center of northern Idaho.
+With approximately 50,000 permanent residents, the city of Coeur d'Alene is the population center of northern Idaho.
 The urban amenities of the city and the nearby natural beauty of its namesake lake and national forest make it a great place to live and study.

 College of Southern Idaho (Twin Falls)

 In its first year, the College of Southern Idaho held classes in a local high school and ran its administration out of an old hospital annex.
-A purpose-built campus in Twin Falls began construction not long after that rough-and-tumble beginning, and today it serves the Magic Valley region with one main campus and four outreach centers.
+A purpose-built campus in Twin Falls began construction not long after that rough-and-tumble beginning, and it now serves the Magic Valley region with one main campus and four outreach centers.

-Nearly 6,900 students attend classes at CSI every semester, but even with that sizeable student population you're not likely to feel lost in the crowd.
-The student-faculty ratio here remains a comfortable 15:1, so professors should have ample time to work closely with students.
+Nearly 7,000 students attend classes at CSI, but even with that sizeable student population you're not likely to feel lost in the crowd.
+The student-faculty ratio here remains a comfortable 19:1, so professors should have ample time to work closely with students.

 College of Eastern Idaho (Idaho Falls)

 If you're hoping to transfer to one of the top four-year schools in Idaho after finishing your associate degree, you'll want to know about the options in place to help the process go as smoothly as possible.
-Here's a quick list of the most comprehensive policies and initiatives regarding easy college transfer in Idaho:
+Here's a quick list of the most comprehensive policies and initiatives regarding college transfer in Idaho: